-From our stories and songs, to gathering places and basket designs, to legal traditions and knowledge systems – our cultural heritage helps us to understand who we are and how to live.
-We know that there is an urgent need to protect Indigenous Cultural Heritage, now and into the future.
+From our stories and songs to gathering places and basket designs, to legal traditions and knowledge systems – our heritage program helps us to understand who we are and how to live.
+We know that there is an urgent need to protect Indigenous heritage, now and into the future.

-FPCC is working to empower communities to protect their cultural heritage through our grants, programs and providing opportunities to bring people together to share knowledge.
+FPCC is working to empower communities to steward their heritage through our grants, programs and by providing opportunities to bring people together to share knowledge.

-This grant offers funding to First Nations communities, Indigenous organizations, and Indigenous-led museums and cultural spaces in B.C.
-The goal of this program is to support projects that conserve, repair or develop Indigenous cultural heritage infrastructure.
+This program offers funding to B.C.
+First Nations communities and organizations, and First Nations-led museums and cultural spaces in B.C.
+The goal of this program is to support projects that conserve, repair or develop Indigenous heritage infrastructure.

 Tools and Resources to Help You Get Started